Documentation Index

 Date and traffic type filters

-In the upper right, you can filter by the following:- Date range: Adjust the time window for all dashboard data.
+- Date range: Adjust the time window for all dashboard data.

 - Client traffic: View analytics from the perspective of connection initiators (the endpoints sending the request).
 Select this filter to focus on users, workstations, and branch office devices making outbound requests.
 Top sources, geolocation, and latency metrics will be oriented around the client side of each session.